Xilinx/Vitis_Libraries/database/docs/src/guide/combine_split/combine_split_unit.rst

 - 5-stream-output split unit

-For the combine unit, the input streams are combined from left to right, with the corresponding inputs from stream1 to streamN. (aka. output stream = [input stream1, input stream2, ..., input streamN]).
+For the combine unit, the input streams are combined from left to right, with the corresponding inputs from stream1 to streamN. (also known as, output stream = [input stream1, input stream2, ..., input streamN]).

-For the split unit, the output streams are split from right to left, with the corresponding inputs from stream1 to streamN. (aka. [output streamN, ..., output stream2, output stream1] = input stream).
+For the split unit, the output streams are split from right to left, with the corresponding inputs from stream1 to streamN. (also known as, [output streamN, ..., output stream2, output stream1] = input stream).

 ..
 CAUTION::
-    - All input/output streams are ap_uint<> data type.
+    - All input/output streams are an ap_uint<> data type.
-    - The maximum number of supported streams are 5 for both combine and split unit.
-When the input/output stream numbers are more than 5, the combination of 2 or more combine/split unit are required.
+    - The maximum number of supported streams are five for both the combine and split unit.
+When the input/output stream numbers are more than five, the combination of two or more combine/split unit are required.